DataBiosphere/data-portal/content-v2/pipelines/hca-pipelines/data-processing-pipelines/file-formats.md

 # File Formats of the Data Processing Pipelines Service

-## Matrix Download File Format
+## DCP Matrix Download File Format

-Matrices are provided in [Loom](http://loompy.org/) file format and be downloaded through the HCA Data Portal.
+Cell by gene count matrices are provided in [Loom](http://loompy.org/) file format and be downloaded through the HCA Data Portal.
 From the Portal's Data Browser, you can make a multifaceted search to dynamically generate and download matrices.
 Alternatively, you can explore the matrices available for download on the individual project pages.

 #### Working with Loom Files

 Loom files can be explored using multiple Python- and R-supported downstream analysis tools, including [Seurat](https://satijalab.org/seurat/), [SCANPY](https://github.com/theislab/scanpy), and [Pegasus](https://pegasus.readthedocs.io/en/latest/).
+You can also visualize Loom files using Bioconductor's [LoomExperiment](https://www.bioconductor.org/packages/release/bioc/html/LoomExperiment.html).

 ## Contributor-generated Matrix File Format
-When available, contributor-generated expression matrices will be provided on project pages.
+When available, contributor-generated count matrices will be provided on individual Project pages.
 These matrices will vary in file format.
+To learn more about a specific contributor-generated matrix file, reach out to the Contacts listed on the Project Page.